 Getting to the start of the via ferratas

 The fastest and most logical way to get to rifugio Roda Di Vaèl is to take the Paolina chairlift from Carezza to Rifugio Paolina and walk the path nr 539 then 549.
-This is rather easy path with gentle incline.
+This is an easy path with gentle incline.
 The elevation gain is ca. 150 meters and it shouldn't take longer then 30 minutes.
 The opening times and prices of the chairlift can be found here.

 Via ferratas Roda de Vaèl and Masarè route description